 The definition of crisis is “a time when a difficult or important decision must be made.”
 To effectively monitor and manage a crisis and understand the decisions they need to make, organizations must be plugged into the online conversation.
-Strong, strategic social listening in a crisis ensures you know a crisis is brewing before you get a call from your president, allows you to monitor the issue in real-time to inform your PR response, ensures campus safety, and mitigates brand impact.
+Strong, strategic social listening in a crisis ensures you know a crisis on campus is brewing before you get a call from your president, allows you to monitor the issue in real-time to inform your PR response, ensures campus safety, and mitigates brand impact.

 Key Crisis Metrics